husseinfaqih/Ingredients-To-Recipe-App/README.md

 # ingredientsToRecipe-App
-:rice: :egg: :tomato: :lemon:
+:rice: :egg: :tomato: :lemon: :eggplant:
-You have some ingredients in your fridge but don't know what to make with them? ingredientsToRecipe is a recipe search engine that allows users to search for recipes by inputting one or multiple ingredients.
+You have some ingredients in your fridge but don't know what to make with them?

+**IngredientsToRecipe** is a recipe search engine that allows users to search for recipes by inputting one or multiple ingredients.
 I used the Edamam Recipe Api https://www.edamam.com/

 :rocket: The App is deployed on: https://luminous-chaja-0c1a16.netlify.app